benfixit/catholic_hymnbook/content/like-the-deer-that-yearns.md

 ---
 id: 222
-title: Like the Deer That Yearns
+title: Like the Deer That Yearns (Psalm 42)
 ---

 _Chorus:_